Cervical Disc Surgery: Disc Replacement or Fusion?

-The vast majority of people -- approximately 95% -- with pain from cervical disc disease will get better on their own over time with simple, conservative treatments.
-Surgery, however, may help if other treatments fail or if symptoms worsen.
+The vast majority of people -- more than 90% -- with pain from cervical disc disease will get better on their own over time with simple, conservative treatments.
+Surgery, however, may help if other treatments fail or if symptoms worsen to the point that weakness in your arms and or legs develop.
+This is called a cervical myelopathy and surgery is recommended.

 Cervical disc disease is caused by an abnormality in one or more discs -- the cushions -- that lie between the neck bones (vertebrae).
-When a disc is damaged -- due to arthritis or an unknown cause -- it can lead to neck pain from inflammation or muscle spasm.
-In severe cases, pain and numbness can occur in the arms from pressure on the cervical nerve roots.
+When a disc is damaged -- due to degenerative disc disease (or DDD) or an unknown cause -- it can lead to neck pain from inflammation or muscle spasm.
+In severe cases, pain and numbness can occur in the arms from pressure on the cervical nerve roots or spinal cord.

 Surgery for cervical disc disease typically involves removing the disc that is pinching the nerve or pressing on the spinal cord.
 This surgery is called a discectomy.
 Depending on where the disc is located, the surgeon can remove it through a small incision either in the front (anterior discectomy) or back (posterior discectomy) of the neck while you are under anesthesia.
 A similar technique, microdiscectomy, removes the disc through a smaller incision using a microscope or other magnifying device.

-To close the space that's left when the disc is removed and restore the spine to its original height, patients have two options:
+Often, a procedure is performed to close the space that’s left when the disc is removed and restore the spine to its original length.
+Patients have two options:

 - Artificial cervical disc replacement